 Halo 3 was highly anticipated back in 2007 as the sequel to the best-selling title on the original Xbox.
 It offered enhanced online multiplayer (through Wi-Fi), improved matchmaking, and the inclusion of Infection mode (which was a community feature created by players back in Halo 2).

-The campaign serves as the stunning conclusion to the Halo trilogy, with a memorable finale that has the Master Chief seemingly bring an end to the threat of the parasitic Flood.
-Players who complete the story on Legendary difficulty are rewarded with an additional cutscene that helps lead into the events of Halo 4.
+The campaign serves as the stunning conclusion to developer Bungie’s Halo trilogy, with a memorable finale that has the Master Chief seemingly bring an end to the threat of the parasitic Flood.
+Players who complete the story on Legendary difficulty are rewarded with an extended ending that helps lead into the events of Halo 4.

-New power-ups like the Bubble Shield and Power Drain and weapons like the Spartan Laser and Gravity Hammer added dramatic new elements to the gameplay.
+New power-ups like the Bubble Shield and Power Drain, weapons like the Spartan Laser and Gravity Hammer, and vehicles like the Mongoose and Prowler added dramatic new elements to the gameplay.
 The removal of the dual-wield feature from Halo 2 was met with critical acclaim by fans.

 What’s more, it introduced one of the most unforgettable features in the history of the series: Forge.
 This allows players to customize and edit maps, along with the ability to place weapons, items, and more.
 Custom game modes are supported on Forge maps, allowing you to create any kind of experience you desire.